- JuiceFS v0.15.2 started to support manual backup, recovery and inter-engine migration of metadata.

 - Keep all backups up to 2 days.

-- For more than 2 days and less than 2 weeks, keep 1 backup per day.
+- For backups older than 2 days and less than 2 weeks, keep 1 backup for each day.

-- For more than 2 weeks and less than 2 months, keep 1 backup per week.
+- For backups older than 2 weeks and less than 2 months, keep 1 backup for each week.

-- For more than 2 months, keep 1 backup for each month.
+- For backups older than 2 months, keep 1 backup for each month.